Student Clubs

 As an SLCC-recognized club, clubs are able to request additional funding to help support your events, program, and other activities throughout the year.
 Clubs can request up to $2,750 once an academic year and must present their request to Inter-Club Council who will vote to approve the funding.
 The number of one-time funding available is limited and will be available on a first come, first serve basis.

-Guidelines for requesting One-Time Funding are located in the Student Clubs Manual
+To request, complete the One-Time Funding form in Campus Groups.
+Guidelines are located in the Student Clubs Manual

 All clubs who received one-time funding will submit a 5-minute presentation to be shared with ICC and the SLCC community.
 These presentations need to be submitted by the end of each semester.

-The number of one-time funding and publicity marketing requests are limited.
-Please return to this webpage for updates of the amount of these services remaining.
+The number of one-time funding and marketing design requests is limited.
+Please return to this webpage for updates on the amount of these services remaining.

 Contact Us